eminently/chopsticks/README.md

 }
 ```

-Note that post-fork, you will be able to only process transaction to every chains with coins acquired pre-fork.
+Note that post-fork, you will be able to only process transaction to every chains
+- with coins acquired pre-fork if hashing based replay protection is added
+- that do not use new OP_CODES that were not exiting pre-fork and not universally implemented.
+In this case, the API
+will only be able to push your transactions on some of the nodes.

 ##### Response